prajwal-longia/Cyclistic-Case-Study/README.md

  3. How can Cyclistic use digital media to in uence casual riders to become members?

 ## Prepare Phase
+I chose to work with recent data, starting from December,2023 to November,2024.
+This data was made available sectioned by months.

+The first step on my journey to analyze this case was to download all the files necessary.
+There are a total of 12 files, downloaded in a CSV(Comma separated Values) format, using a specific company naming convention that made easier to organize these files.

 ### Dataset
 I had used Cyclistic’s historical trip data to analyze and identify trends.
 You can download the previous 12 months of Cyclistic trip data [here](https://divvy-tripdata.s3.amazonaws.com/index.html).
 (Note: The datasets have a different name because Cyclistic is a fictional company.
 For the purposes of this case study, the datasets are appropriate and will enable you to answer the business questions.
 The data has been made available by Motivate International Inc. under this [license](https://ride.divvybikes.com/data-license-agreement).)